What is Spatial?

 How does Spatial work?

-It starts with one computer or a team of computers to run the Spatial Reality engine.
+It starts with one computer or a team of computers (on the same network) to run the Spatial Reality engine.
 Next, you will need audio equipment to drive your immersive audio experience, such as a multichannel audio interface (or networked audio amplifier) to connect to your computer running Spatial Reality.
 Finally, install speakers - anywhere.
 Spatial will adapt to any installation as long as the speakers are active or with separate amplification.

 Your iOS device can be used to run Spatial Control — your main tool to control playback, manage your account and set up your Spaces.